 7. As shown in the training video as well as portrayed in the accompanying Quick Start Guide Insert that comes with the restoration system, as we brush the surfactant into the record's grooves we in the second and subsequent surfactant applications will notice the emergence of a white "toothpaste like" material.
 This in fact is visible confirmation of contaminants that are being dislodged (SOFTENED) by the ultrasonic and being picked up by the surfactant and brush.
-As we go through several cycles of applying the surfactant, either in 2 or 5 minute cycles (Tech Note 1 and noted in Step 6 (a and b), we will see first the rise of this whitish material. then a decrease.
-Added, also a more rapid evaporation of the fresh surfactant being rubbed into the grooves as we approach the end of the restoration process.
-The latter indicates to the user that this is the last application of surfactant, no more cycles with surfactant spray needed except the final cycle.
-No other process that we know of whether vacuum, spin clean, or ultrasonic actually gives you feedback of the actual restoration and when in fact a record has seen its grooves cleaned and restored.
-As we approach the end you see this evaporation and where you will note also where the record comes out of the machine relatively dry as PVC repels water by nature.
-NOW, TO FINISH THE RECORD AND
+As we go through several cycles of applying the surfactant, either in 2 or 5 minute cycles (Tech Note 1 and noted in Step 6 (a and b)), we will see first the rise of this whitish material. then a decrease.
+Also a more rapid evaporation of the fresh surfactant being rubbed into the grooves as we approach the end of the restoration process.
+The latter indicates to the user that this is the last application of surfactant, no more cycles with surfactant spray needthe brush, the appearance ed except the final cycle.
+USE RABBIT CLOTH TO DRY THE GOAT HAIR BRUSH BEquires another 2 or 5 mi-TWEEN APPLICATIONS OF SURFACTANT.
+Our process seeing a rise and fall of whitish materials provides feedback of the actual restoration, when in fact a record has seen its grooves cleaned and restored.
+As we approach the end you see this evaporation and where you will note also where the record comes out of the machine relatively dry as PVC repels evaporation of the surfacwater by nature.
+NOTE: Stated before: If there is pooling of water on the record after remaining water.